Ryan Panchadsaram

 Ryan Panchadsaram was the Deputy Chief Technology Officer of the United States.
 He assumed this role under the second Chief Technology Officer of the United States, Todd Park.
 Panchadsaram was formerly a senior advisor to Park, starting in 2013, and is credited as an early member of the Healthcare.gov rescue team.
-Panchadsaram is currently a partner at Kleiner Perkins Caufield and Byers and co-founder of the United States Digital Response, in response to the COVID crisis.
+Panchadsaram is currently a partner at Kleiner Perkins Caufield and Byers and co-founder of the United States Digital Response in response to the COVID-19 pandemic.

 Education

 Panchadsaram earned a bachelor's degree in Industrial Engineering and Operations Research from the University of California, Berkeley.

 Career

-Prior to joining the federal government, Panchadsaram was responsible for Customer Development at Ginger.io, a spin-off from MIT Media Lab, using big data to transform health.
+Prior to joining the federal government, Panchadsaram was responsible for Customer Development at Ginger.io, a spin-off from MIT Media Lab, a health industry big data company.
 He was a fellow at Rock Health, where Pipette, the company he founded, was incubated and ultimately acquired by Ginger.io.
 He previously worked at Microsoft and Salesforce.
 While at Microsoft, Panchadsaram was responsible for the user experience and design of Outlook for Mac 2011.
 During his time there, he filed multiple patents for innovations in geolocation, user interfaces, and large datasets.
 Panchadsaram sits on the board of SeventyK, a young adult cancer advocacy group.
 In 2012, Panchadsaram won first place in The Guardian & Google's International Data Visualization Challenge.

 In 2021, Panchadsaram co-authored the book Speed & Scale: An Action Plan for Solving Our Climate Crisis Now with Kleiner Perkins chairman John Doerr.
 The book is on the subject of climate change mitigation strategies.